-required that ISOs/RTOs must verify that cost-based energy offers above \$1,000/MWh reasonably reflect a resource's actual or expected costs prior to being used to calculate LMPs.73 The Commission found this was necessary because market power issues are heightened when a resource's short-run marginal costs exceed \$1,000/MWh.
-The Commission recognized that RTO/ISOs would build on existing mitigation processes for calculating or updating cost-based incremental energy offers.74
+Order Nos.
+831 and 831-A directed Independent System Operators (ISOs) and Regional Transmission Organizations (RTOs) to implement the requirements described therein as to (1) offer cap structure, (2) a verification process for costbased offers for energy above minimum load, (3) resource neutrality, and (4) virtual transactions and external transactions.76 Specifically, the Commission required ISOs/RTOs to verify that cost-based energy offers above \$1,000/MWh reasonably reflect a supplier's actual or expected costs prior to being used to calculate LMPs.77 The Commission found this was necessary, because market power issues are heightened when a supplier's short-run marginal costs exceed \$1,000/MWh.
+The Commission recognized that RTO/ISOs would build on existing mitigation processes for calculating or updating cost-based incremental energy offers.78

-The CAISO's separate Order No. 831 Compliance Filing will detail compliance with Order Nos.
-831 and 831-A. As the CAISO will also explain in its compliance filing, the CAISO does not have pre-market verification procedures that it could leverage to comply with the Orders.
-Under the CAISO's existing market power mitigation processes, which include using default energy bids when resources are subject to mitigation, the CAISO does not have procedures that allow it to verify increases in the resources default energy bid through that would could also be used to verify cost-based energy offers (i.e., energy reference levels) above \$1,000/MWh.
+The CAISO's separate Order No. 831 Compliance Filing details the tariff revisions it proposes to comply with Order Nos.
+831 and 831-A.79 As explained therein, the CAISO does not have pre-market verification procedures that it could leverage to comply with the Orders.
+Under the CAISO's existing market power mitigation processes, which include using default energy bids when suppliers are subject to mitigation, the CAISO does not have procedures that allow it to verify increases in a supplier's default energy bid that could also be used to verify cost-based energy offers (i.e., energy reference levels) above \$1,000/MWh.
 The mechanisms proposed in the instant tariff amendment provide a robust set of rules that will enable the CAISO to verify cost-based energy offers above \$1,000/MWh.